stuvvy/practice-rendering-state-data-with-map/README.md

-# Practice ReactJS - [UPDATED] Rendering state data using map
+# Practice ReactJS - Rendering state data using map

 This code was built on ReactJS.
 I haven't messed around with the UI.
 This code is for practicing purpose only.

-## What I changed
+## Technologies

-You can see the original file on my repository.
+*Axios
-I added user location and picture, a button to load more new users, and a loading function.
+*Random API Generator

 ### To Run this on your local environment